Freshwater Angelfish: The Varieties, and What They All Need

 The Three Species of Pterophyllum

-1. Pterophyllum scalare (Common Angelfish): This is the species you'll find in almost every pet store.
-Decades of breeding have resulted in all the popular types you see below, like Koi, Marble, and Silver.
+- Pterophyllum scalare (Common Angelfish): the species you'll find in almost every pet store.
+Decades of breeding have produced all the popular types below, like Koi, Marble, and Silver.

-2. Pterophyllum altum (Altum Angelfish): The "True Altum" is the holy grail for advanced keepers.
-It grows much larger, has a dramatic vertical body, and requires much more specialized care in very tall, soft, acidic tanks.
+- Pterophyllum altum (Altum Angelfish): the "True Altum" is the holy grail for advanced keepers — larger, more dramatically vertical, and requiring specialized care in tall, soft, acidic tanks.

-3. Pterophyllum leopoldi (Leopold's Angelfish): The smallest and least common of the three, P. leopoldi is a "dwarf" angelfish often identified by its horizontal stripe and distinct black blotch under the dorsal fin.
+- Pterophyllum leopoldi (Leopold's Angelfish): the smallest and least common of the three, often identified by a horizontal stripe and a distinct black blotch under the dorsal fin.

 A Guide to Common Freshwater Angelfish Breeds